‘we’, ‘us’, ‘our’ – the Trustees of the National Heritage Memorial Fund (who administer the National Lottery Heritage Fund).

 Evaluation Report – the report you must send us before we pay the last 10% of the Grant telling the story of the Project, its achievements and lessons learned.

-Grant – the amount set out in the Grant Notification Letter for the Development Phase.
+Grant – the amount set out in the Grant Notification Letter.

 Grant Contract – made up of the